 David M. TrandelChief Executive Officer

-Mr. Davd M. Trandel is currently the Chief Executive Officer and Principal of Stonestreet Partners, a privately held real estate investment company.
-Stonestreet is currently developing over $400 Million in real estate and is the manager of Trilogy Capital Income Fund, a real estate investment fund.
+Mr. Davd M. Trandel is currently the Chief Executive Officer and Principal of Stonestreet Partners, a privately held real estate advisory company.

 Prior to Stonestreet, Mr. Trandel was the Vice Chairman and Chief Operating Officer for The Prime Group, Inc., focusing on Acquisitions, Capital Markets, and Business Development from 2003 to 2011.
 During Mr. Trandel’s tenure, Prime became one of Chicago’s most prolific real estate companies developing and owning over $900 Million of institutional- quality real estate.